menu

 (Highly Recommended)

 When I was a child I had no idea of what Shavuot, or “Shavoo-is” as it was pronounced in Brooklyn, was all about.
-The only reason I knew it existed, that there was a Jewish holiday happening, was that I would see throngs of Hasidic Jews streaming down the footpath on Ocean Parkway, in front of our house.
-When I asked about the holiday, I was told that it’s a minor, unimportant holiday, only celebrated by very religious Jews, and that didn’t include us.
+I only knew it existed, that there was a Jewish holiday happening, was that I would see throngs of orthodox and Hasidic Jews streaming down the footpath that stretched in front of our house on Ocean Parkway.
+When I asked my parents about the holiday, I was told that it’s a minor, unimportant holiday, only celebrated by very religious Jews.
+Clearly, that didn’t include us.

 I know a bit more, now.
 First off, it’s anything but a minor holiday.
 It’s one of the three yearly festivals that the Torah tells us to celebrate, one of the three times that we were all supposed to go up to Jerusalem, to the Temple, to bring an offering.
 (The other two are Passover and Sukkot.)